Isaacwilliam4/EvMatsim/contribs/rlev/README.md

 # Getting a Real Network in MATSim

+Scenario examples are located at `contribs/rlev/scenario_examples`, look at these xml files to get a better understanding on how to setup your simulation.

 ### Step 1: Download the Network

 1. Visit [JOSM's website](https://josm.openstreetmap.de/) and download the `josm-tested.jar` file.